badBounty/standaloneClient/README.md

 ###### Run `py setup.py` and follow the prompts

 #### Partitions
 Partition size is by default 100 bytes, this can be changed by accessing standaloneClient_template.py and modifiying the value.
-This could be helpful when exfiltrating large files, as the time it would take to exfiltrate 1GB of data with 100B partitions will be really significant
+This could be helpful when exfiltrating large files, as the time it would take to exfiltrate 1GB of data with 100B partitions will be really significant.

 #### Supported Files
-The tool supports txt, csv and xlsx files but every file that is text based (For example a .py file) will be exfiltrated succesfully
+The tool supports txt, csv and xlsx files but every file that is text based (For example a .py file) will be exfiltrated succesfully.